A. An Overview to Understanding Dissociation and D.I.D. 1

 11. they may see their own physical features as different, even though the outside looks the same (e.g. weight or hair color)

-12. they may have a different name, or no name at all
+12. they may have a different name, the same name, or no name at all

 13. they have different roles or functions